elliotclowes/learnt.me/Drafts/Lessons Learnt in My First 30 Days as a Business Analyst.md

 **Embrace the Art of Listening**

 The act of truly listening is a rare commodity.
 As a BA, your ability to listen—really listen—is a vital asset.
 So much of your work will be an offshoot of something someone delivered verbally.
 You’ll have to refine a ticket, create documentation, understand a problem or forward on knowledge.
 All from spoken communication.

+And so much knowledge can only be accessed verbally.
+It's locked in peoples heads and you need to get to it.

+Often someone will make an off-hand comment in something like a stand-up that you realise has large implications on another teams and neither parties might not be aware of it.
+So pay close attention.